?>

 Defenses to Theft

-Defendants charged with theft in Cleveland may have legitimate defenses depending on the circumstances surrounding the case.
-A theft attorney can help you build an appropriate defense for your case.
+Defendants charged with theft in Cleveland, Ohio may have legitimate defenses depending on the circumstances surrounding the case.
+A theft defense lawyer can help you build an appropriate defense for your case.
 Some of these defenses include:

 • Mistake of fact.
 This defense applies if the defendant didn’t know the property belonged to someone else.